AiramL/TimeOptimizedFederatedLearning/README.md

 # Dependencies

-This repository has the following dependencies:
+## This repository has the following dependencies:

 - Git command 2.34.1
 - Python3.12
-- vim 8.12
 - VirtualBox 7.1.12 (for the VM execution only)
 - Conda 25.5.1
 - SUMO 1.24.0